SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_carcass_survey_qc.md

     ##   1   2   3   4   5   6  no yes
     ##  25  13   8   4   3   2  31 187

-Note: what do the numbers stand for?
+TODO: metadata issue - what do the numbers stand for?
 Number of pictures?

 **NA and Unknown Values**